hadley/adv-r/Rcpp.md

 ## Getting started with Rcpp

-All examples in this chapter need at least version 0.10 of the `Rcpp` package.
+All examples in this chapter need at least version 0.10.0 of the `Rcpp` package.
 This version includes `cppFunction`, which makes it very easy to connect C++ to R. You'll also (obviously) need a working C++ compiler.

-If you're familiar with `inline::cfunction`, `cppFunction` is similarly, except that you specifcy the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be:
+If you're familiar with `inline::cxxfunction`, `cppFunction` is similarly, except that you specifcy the function completely in the string, and it parses the C++ function arguments to figure out what the R function arguments should be:

     cppFunction('
       int add(int x, int y, int z) {